 The LKA system does not continuously steer the vehicle.
-If LKA does not detect active driver steering, an alert and chime may be provided.
-Steer the vehicle to dismiss.
-LKA may become temporarily unavailable after repeated take steering alerts.
+If LKA does not detect active driver steering, an alert, chime, or Driver Information Center (DIC) message may be provided.
+Move the steering wheel to dismiss.

 When the System Does Not Seem to Work Properly